Saptha-me/Bindu/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+We welcome contributions of all kinds:

-1. Fork the repository
+1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch: `git checkout -b feat/amazing-idea`
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes: `git commit -m "feat: added amazing idea"`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to your branch: `git push origin feat/amazing-idea`
-5. Open a Pull Request
+5. Submit a Pull Request ❤️

 ## 📄 License